jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 N.B.
 Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.17.x of the free version correspond to changes made in 2.16.17.x of the paid version.

+= 1.16.21 - 10/Dec/2019 =

+* FIX: Correctly search and replace database views when importing on a site with a different table prefix
+* FIX: A bug that prevented the restore modal opening on the migrate/clone tab
+* FIX: Dropbox cURL issues on connection are resolved for PHP 7.4
+* TWEAK: Change the way the "Disabled Cron" warning appears on the administrative settings page
+* TWEAK: Improvements to error messages return for UpdraftCentral's plugin and theme installation process
+* TWEAK: Updates to credentials validation for UpdraftCentral's plugin and theme modules
+* TWEAK: Add media request handler for UpdraftCentral media module
+* TWEAK: On paid versions, again possibly adjust the daily update check time to further favour overnight hours
+* TWEAK: Mask classified information in WebDav URL settings
+* TWEAK: Add multiple range selection on certain backup using ctrl and shift buttons
+* TWEAK: Hide incremental backup link if the backup directory is not writable
+* TWEAK: Make Updraft_Restorer_Skin compatible with WP 5.3
+* TWEAK: Added Linode object storage link to list of supported S3 providers and updated existing links
+* TWEAK: Ensure some variables are defined to prevent unwanted warnings

 = 1.16.20 - 04/Nov/2019 =

 * FEATURE: Add support for PHP 7.4 in UpdraftClone